 Optionality of the wsa:To header

-WS-Addressing 1.0 - Core and WS-Addressing 1.0 - Metadata are unclear about whether and when the wsa:To header element is required in a SOAP message.
+WS-Addressing 1.0 – Core [WSAddrCore] and WS-Addressing 1.0 – Metadata [WSAddrMeta] are unclear about whether and when the wsa:To header element is required in a SOAP message.
 This Profile makes the following, clarifying requirement.

 R1153 Except in cases in which an instance exposes a WSDL description and its endpoint includes a wsdl:port that has been extended with a wsa:EndpointReference, a RECEIVER MUST NOT fault a SOAP request message due to the absence of the wsa:To header.
 CORE TESTABLE BP1153a, BP1153b